We are known as an official “Bucket List” location!

 Is there a road at each landing deck to allow a rescue ladder truck in case of an emergency?
 There is a saying that you have a “golden hour” to get medical help in most emergencies.
 If you see landing decks in the middle of the woods/jungle with no access, you have to wonder, What if the unexpected happens and you or a family member needs that golden hour to survive a heart attack or any medical emergency.

 If the course is in the U.S. and is built to the IBC code (International Building Code), you will see hand rails on the landing decks.
 If the landing decks are hanging in trees, like most of the tours out of the country, that is a sure sign that it was not inspected by a building inspector or passed IBC code.

 If the tour is listed as a member of a zip line association, look it up on Google to see if it is a real association!
 No kidding, people make up this stuff.

-The clamps that are on the zip line are rusted, this means they used cheap non approved hardware.
-We’ve seen some zip lines decks that were built out of bamboo!
+If clamps on the zip line are rusted, this means they used cheap, non-approved hardware.
+We’ve seen some zip line decks that were built out of bamboo!
 Just because a zip line is open for business does not mean they were inspected or passed any standard of quality.

 The final answer in the USA would be to call that county’s planning and development department and ask if the zip line was inspected.
-Chances are you will get an answer that surprises you!
-If you do attend a zip line tour, look for the manufacture date of the main tether, if this is over three years old you should be concerned.
-There are many safe zip lines around the world, just make sure the one you go on is not flying under the radar of local regulations simply due to the fact it’s not regulated yet.
+Chances are, you will get an answer that surprises you!
+If you do attend a zip line tour, look for the manufacture date of the main tether.
+If this is over three years old, you should be concerned.
+There are many safe zip lines around the world.
+Just make sure the one you go on is not flying under the radar of local regulations, simply due to the fact the industry is not regulated yet.
 Just like mom said, “You get what you pay for!”